 Antibody data by UK country and English regions from the Coronavirus (COVID-19) Infection Survey.
 This survey is being delivered in partnership with University of Oxford, University of Manchester, Public Health England and Wellcome Trust.

-Coronavirus (COVID-19) weekly insights: latest health indicators in England
+Coronavirus (COVID-19) latest insights